-An MP has supported a public petition to stop ‘dangerous’ time trial cycling on one of the busiest routes out of Uttoxeter, saying ‘cyclists bring it on themselves’ when they are killed there.
+An MP has supported a public petition to stop ‘dangerous’ time trial cycling on one of the busiest routes out of Uttoxeter, saying "cyclists have brought the petition on themselves."

 Amanda Brooks begun the petition after she was a witness to a crash between a cyclist and an HGV on the A50.
 She is asking other local residents to help her approach the Department for Transport to stop the use of the road for racing.

 Concerned Uttoxeter resident Amanda Brooks, of Drovers Close, who was witness to a horrifying crash between a cyclist and a HGV is lobbying the Department of Transport in a bid to stop cyclists using the A50 for competition races.

 The petition now has 90 signatures, still far short of the 100,000 that might create the chance for a debate in the House of Commons.

 MP Andrew Griffiths told the Uttoxeter News: “I can completely understand why residents want to start this petition against the cycling time trials.
 We’ve seen deaths on the A50 and I’ve seen myself near misses.

 “I think unfortunately cyclists have brought the petition it on themselves.
 Many time trials aren’t well run and aren’t signposted.
 Safety measures aren’t in place and unless cyclists start taking it more seriously these calls for cyclists to be banned will only continue.

 “It would be a shame for cyclists but they desperately need to do something to protect themselves from other road users.

 “One option would be to put warnings and signs at every junction.